If you have questions not addressed below, please feel free to email us at firstname.lastname@example.org.

 For Judges & Mentors

-Mentors remotely review competition submissions and provide feedback to student teams on their business plans using the Liveplan platform during the first round (late February) and second round (early April) of competition.
-Mentors can select one or multiple categories in which to provide feedback based on their expertise and are free to devote as much time as their schedules allow.
+Mentors remotely review competition submissions and provide feedback to student teams on their business plans using the LivePlan platform or through their preferred communication method (Zoom, Skype, email, phone, etc.) during the first round (early March) and second round (early April) of competition.
+Mentors can select one or multiple categories in which to provide feedback based on their expertise.

-Judges attend the competition event held on the JHU Homewood campus on Friday, April 26, 2019.
-This all-day event includes two rounds of judging, an evening awards ceremony and dinner, and ample opportunity to network with competing teams.
-Judges are given a set of criteria and may ask questions of student teams during competition rounds.
+Judges attend the competition event held virtually on Friday, April 23.
+This all-day event includes two rounds of judging, and a virtual awards ceremony.
+Judges are given a set of criteria and may ask questions of student teams during the live final round of competition.
 Judges must then evaluate pitches and select first, second, and third place winners in each category.

-No. You can choose to serve as a judge, a mentor, or both.
+Absolutely!
+Interested individuals can serve as a judge, a mentor, or both.
 In fact, many of our participants choose to mentor and judge.
-Keep in mind that you must be able to attend the event in person at the JHU Homewood campus on Friday, April 26, 2019 in order to serve as a judge.

 We provide rubrics on the day of the event, but you can find more information on our Judge Criteria page.